CryptoGing/demo/doc/2_deployment.md

 ```

-### 5. Set up environment variables (2/3)
+### 2. Create and Save initial environment variables (2 of 3)

 Obtain the following values from the developer portal:

 **Domain Verification Key**: Go to the developer portal, and on your list of registered apps click on the app you are verifying.
 Next click on the "App Checklist" and click on step 7.
-From this page you can obtain the string that needs added to your `.env` file.
+From this page you can obtain the string that needs to be added to your `.env` file.

 <img title="Dev Portal Verify URL"  src="./img/domain_verification.png" style="width:400px;height:550px;" />

-**API key**: obtained by tapping the "API Key" button on the App Dashboard
+**API key**: obtained by tapping the "API Key" button on the App Dashboard.
+> If using a previously registered app that was started in development.
+Use the API key that was > saved to your .env file of the backend development setup.
+> Creating a new key will invalidate the previous key.

 <img title="Dev Portal API"  src="./img/api_key.png" style="width:300px;height:250px;" />